lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - TTL is usually 1 hour
         - Users inherit permissions of whoever signed it
 - VPC Endpoint Gateway for S3
-    - When a VPC has an Interet Gateway, and we use the public internet to access a public S3 endpoint
+    - When a VPC has an Interet Gateway, and you use the public internet to access a public S3 endpoint
         - For this you'd put a bucket policy on for `AWS:SourceIp` and you'd use the IGW IP
-    - Instead of a public subet, we can use VPC Endpoint Gateway
+    - Instead of a public subet, you can use VPC Endpoint Gateway
         - This allows our subnet to stay private
         - All traffic remains on AWS network, and stays private
-        - Then we can directly go to S3 Endpoint
+        - Then you can directly go to S3 Endpoint
         - Can have bucket policies on `AWS:SourceVPCE` for VPC Endpoint, or `AWS:SourceVPC` for all resources under that VPC
 - S3 Object Locks
     - S3 Object Lock is Write Once Read Many (WORM)
-    - Can do same thing for Glacier Vault Lock (i.e. have WORM) and then we lock the policy for future edits
+    - Can do same thing for Glacier Vault Lock (i.e. have WORM) and then you lock the policy for future edits
 - S3 Access Points
-    - If we have tons of directories and objects in one S3 bucket, we can create crazy policies, or we can use Access Poiints
+    - If you have tons of directories and objects in one S3 bucket, you can create crazy policies, or you can use Access Poiints
     - Access Points grant Read/Write access to different directories across buckets
         - Pushes policy from S3, to another resource, i.e. Access Points
         - These Access Points are granted to different User Groups